aokamoto-bio/human_skeletal_evolution_MPRA/README.md

 Code for the preprint:

+Alexander Okamoto,  Clarissa Coveney, Danalaxshmi S Ganapathee, & Terence Capellini.
+Massively parallel functional screen identifies thousands of regulatory differences in human versus chimpanzee postcranial skeletal development

-COMING SOMEDAY
+COMING SOON

 Initial processing of the sequencing data was performed on the Harvard FAS computing cluster.
 Other parts of this script were written for a smaller, internal lab computing cluster.
 It may not work on a personal computer.